 Of course, it’s not impossible to gain access to top sales prospects by first speaking to a gatekeeper.
 But, access to contact and company data saves a increases the likelihood of connecting with your intended target.
 Consider these statistics:

-- When dialing a direct dial phone number at the director level, you are 46% more likely to connect (source).
+- When dialing a direct dial number at the director level, you are 46% more likely to connect (source).

-- When dialing a direct dial number at the VP level, you are 147% more likely to connect (source).
+- When dialing a direct number at the VP level, you are 147% more likely to connect (source).